Oink's Pink Palace: Notable users

 OiNK's user-base included several musicians, most notably Trent Reznor, founder of Nine Inch Nails.
 In a 2007 interview, Reznor said "I'll admit I had an account there and frequented it quite often.
 At the end of the day, what made Oink a great place was that it was like the world's greatest record store.
 Pretty much anything you could ever imagine, it was there, and it was there in the format you wanted.
 If Oink cost anything, I would certainly have paid, but there isn't the equivalent of that in the retail space right now."
-Of the site's member's, Reznor opined, "They're not stealing it because they're going to make money off of it; they're stealing it because they love the band."
+Of the site's members, Reznor opined, "They're not stealing it because they're going to make money off of it; they're stealing it because they love the band."
 Reznor also criticised legal music download sites such as iTunes, due to "DRM, low bit rate, etc." Reznor later worked for legal music services Beats Music and then Apple Music, saying of the latter "It’s kind of a miracle to think that a device in your pocket can play pretty much any song that the world has ever created."